 We are open.
 We are safe.
 We are family.

-Following the announcement of a third national lockdown from 5 January 2021, we understand that you may have questions or concerns.
+As we are currently in a national lockdown, we understand that you may have questions or concerns.

 We want to reassure all our patients that our three full service clinics in Cambridge, Norwich and Wickford will remain open.
 In line with Government guidance, we are able to offer treatments and services safely, so you can still access the tests and treatments you need.